 Using solar power means you're choosing a clean and renewable energy source that you can be proud of.
 Non-renewable sources like oil, fossil fuels and coal aren't going to be around forever – that's why they're non-renewable.
 In fact, it's estimated that the world's oil reserves are only going to last another 47 years before they've all been used up.
 On the other hand, the sun is expected to stick around for the next six billion years or so.
 Plus, it's clean – that means no dangerous greenhouse gas emissions that could pollute the earth's air and water supplies.

 It Can Reduce Monthly Bills

 Switching to solar energy to reduce your monthly energy bills is one of the top advantages of solar energy.
 If you have your own solar panel system installed at your home, you’ll generate electricity for the house directly.
-And with our Solar Buyback 12 Plan, you can even get credited for any surplus energy you’d generate.

 But if installing solar panels isn’t on your to-do list, we’ve still got ways for you to switch to the sun.
 We use Texas-based solar farms to feed clean energy into the grid.
 When you sign up for one of our Texas Shine Plans, you’ll be going green and harnessing solar energy—panel-free.

 Because making the switch to renewable energy is so important, the federal government is offering solar tax credits to people who want to make the change.
 The Federal Investment Tax Credit can reduce the upfront costs of solar panels and batteries by around 26%, which can be a big help if you want your own solar panels at home.